 The Lysine vs Arginine Food Ratio Charts

-This is a 60+ page quick reference PDF I put together to help people just like you and me who are focusing on preventing herpes virus-related outbreaks through our diets.
+This is a 60+ page quick reference guide I put together to help people just like you and me who are focusing on preventing herpes virus-related outbreaks through our diets.

 The data is formatted in a way that makes it easy for you to see not only the lysine and arginine content of each food, but more importantly, its ratio of lysine to arginine.

 Save yourself hours of time.
 I did the hard work so you don’t have to!
-This clear, concise quick reference PDF contains all the info you need and nothing you don’t.
+This clear, concise quick reference guide contains all the info you need and nothing you don’t.

 Keep your life simple with this go-to reference guide and never again worry about doing multiple searches over and over, then sorting through unnecessary info to find out what you really want to know…